alnvdl/wcf/README.md

 # WebCLIFramework

+WebCLIFramework is a minimalist web-based CLI framework.

-You know that feeling when you want to write a very simple web application for a small team of people, but then you give up when you think about all the effort that will be required just to have a minimally decent user interface and database setup?
+Do you sometimes want to build a very simple web application for a small team of people, but then give up just thinking about all the effort that will be required to have a minimally decent user interface and a database setup?

 WebCLIFramework (WCF) is a minimalist framework for those cases.
-It allows you to build command line applications that run in the browser, without having to worry about user interfaces, database integration or dependency management.
+It allows you to build command line applications for browsers, without having to worry about user interfaces, database integration or dependency management.

 It provides you with:
-- a simulated **terminal**
+- a simulated **terminal** with a command line interface for applications
-- a very easy-to-use **framework** for writing the applications
+- a very easy-to-use **framework** for writing applications
-- a **web server** for providing this terminal and for running applications
 - a really stupid JSON-based **database**
+- a **web server** to deliver it all

 It does **not** provide you:
 - any performance guarantees (we trade performance for ease of development)